-His views on witchcraft were well known, having come down against the concept in 1658 when John Godfrey of was accused of witchcraft, more than 30 years before the infamous witch trials of Salem.
-Godfrey was charged with injuring the wife of Job Tyler by “Satanic acts,” The Reverend Francis Dane testified on Godfrey’s behalf, judging against the probability of witchcraft and Godfrey was freed of all charges.
+His views on witchcraft were well known, having come down against the concept in 1658 when John Godfrey was accused of witchcraft, more than 30 years before the infamous witch trials of Salem.
+Godfrey was charged with injuring the wife of Job Tyler by “Satanic acts,” The Reverend Francis Dane testified on Godfrey’s behalf, judging against the probability of witchcraft, and Godfrey was freed of all charges.

-The split would pay Dane £30 per year, and Barnard £50, with the stipulation that when Dane retired or died, Barnard would receive the full annual salary.
+The split would pay Dane £30 per year, and Barnard £50, with the stipulation that when Dane retired or died, Barnard would receive the total annual salary.
 Neither man was pleased with the solution.

-On October 18, 1692, he wrote a petition addressing what he believed to be the forced and false confessions of guilt made by women during the frenzy of the “touch tests,” in order to save themselves from trial and possible execution.
+On October 18, 1692, he wrote a petition addressing what he believed to be the forced and false confessions of guilt made by women during the frenzy of the “touch tests” to save themselves from trial and possible execution.
 In the petition, he wrote that there was “reason to think that the extreme urgency that was used with some of them by their friends and others who privately examined them, and the fear they were then under, hath been an inducement to them to admit such things.”

 The Reverend Dane remained in Andover until his death on February 17, 1697.
-He is buried at the Old North Parish Burying Ground, in North Andover.
+He is buried at the Old North Parish Burying Ground in North Andover.
 Unfortunately, his grave is unmarked.

 The Salem Witchcraft Hysteria (Main article)